 Composition: (AKA comp, composite, asphalt, fiberglass shingle, laminate, architectural)

 Composition shingles are by far the most common and least expensive of all roofing products.
 They are made of a woven fiberglass mat (also used to make boats) and asphalt (also used to make roads) so there is nothing space-aged about this product.
 It is however, dependable and waterproof.
 The simplest of composition designs is known as the “three tab” shingle.
 Everything else is called a laminate or architectural shingle.
 Those terms just mean that the shingle is actually more than one layer of shingle laminated together to give it a thicker and better look.
 Architectural shingles also last longer and are more durable than a three-tab.

-Many homeowners with a cedar shake roof have washed their hands of this product and switched to composition.
-This is usually because no one wants a roof that requires maintanence.
+Many homeowners with a cedar shake roof have washed their hands of this product and switched to composition roofs.
+This is usually because no one wants a roof that requires maintenance.
 Especially when it’s expensive.
-A good cedar shake roof however, doesn’t require maintanence and can last 20-30 years.
+A good cedar shake roof however, doesn’t require maintenance and can last 20-30 years.
 Premium grade, pressure-treated cedar shakes will last much longer than the shakes installed on a new construction home.
-Especially if they are 3/4″ instead of 1/2″.
+Especially if they are 3/4? instead of 1/2?.

 Why people choose composition over shake:

-Price, durability, it’s easier to walk on especially when it’s wet, it’s not as much of a firehazard, it’s basically maintanence free.
+Price, durability, it’s easier to walk on especially when it’s wet, it’s not as much of a fire hazard, it’s basically maintenance free.